 - Travel Simple Train Travel hacks For Comfortable Experience

 Your immune system is a vast network of cells, tissues and organs that are constantly on the lookout for killing viruses, bacteria, parasites and more that try to attack the immune system, thus preventing infections.

-Sometimes, your immune system tends to stop working due to various factors like stress, poor eating habits, and inactive lifestyle.
+Sometimes, your immune system tends to stop working due to various factors like stress, poor eating habits, and an inactive lifestyle.
 In order to keep your immune system functioning properly, you need to do exercises like yoga which is an excellent way to help strengthen your immune system.

 According to a research study published in the Journal of Behavioural Medicine, yoga aids in boosting your immune system and lowers inflammation in the body .
 Like every year, this year too International Yoga Day will be celebrated on 21 June.

 Yoga Poses To Boost Your Immune System